 Aesthetic jaw surgery (orthognathic surgery) is a corrective procedure to improve the proportions of the skeletal jawbone(s) in adults.
-This is usually done for severe forms of skeletal malocclusions (abnormal bite patterns) that cannot be camouflaged with braces alone.

 Surgery may be performed on only the upper jaw, only the lower jaw or both upper and lower jaws.
 Jaw surgery is almost always done in conjunction with braces.

-Jaw surgery may improve your ability to chew, speak, and breathe efficiently.
+Aesthetic jaw surgery may improve your ability to chew, speak, and breathe efficiently.

 How do I know if I need jaw surgery?